Rookout/docs/docs/ruby-setup.md

 If you need to set up your own build, we recommend using Docker, with a command line such as:

 ```bash

 docker run -v `pwd`:`pwd` -w `pwd` -i -t lambci/lambda:build-ruby2.7 pip install -r requirements.txt

 ```

-For more information check out this blog post: https://www.rookout.com/blog/3-min-hack-for-locally-building-a-native-extension/
+For more information check out this blog post: https: